noseka1/ansible-base/roles/openshift_vault/README.md

-#
+# Deploying HashiCorp Vault on OpenShift

 This role deploys HashiCorp Vault to OpenShift.

-The deployed instance is suitable for testing/development purposes only. **It should in no way be used in production environments!**
+> The deployed Vault instance is suitable for testing/development purposes only. **It should in no way be used in production environments!**

-The Vault documentation is avaialable [here](https://learn.hashicorp.com/vault).
+The Vault documentation is available [here](https://learn.hashicorp.com/vault).

+## Configuration

 The role performs the following configuration: